Great Depression in India: Economic policy of the Raj during the Depression

 During the Depression, the British Raj intensified the existing protectionist economic policies.
-Because the fall in prices had been higher in India compared to the rest of the world, the price of commodities manufactured in India rose dramatically compared to imports from the United Kingdom other countries around the globe.
+Because the fall in prices had been higher in India compared to the rest of the world, the price of commodities manufactured in India rose dramatically compared to imports from the United Kingdom and other countries around the globe.
 Farmers who were cultivating food crops had earlier moved over to cash crop cultivation in large numbers to meet the demands of the mills in the United Kingdom.
 Now, they were crippled economically as they were unable to sell their products in India due to the high prices; nor could they export the commodities to the United Kingdom which had recently adopted a protective policy prohibiting imports from India.
-Angus Maddison's historical dataset shows Indian GDP actually rose around 1% from 1929-32, a much better outcome than for most other economies.
+Angus Maddison's historical dataset shows Indian GDP actually rose around 1% from 1929 to 1932, a much better outcome than for most other economies.

 Rice, wheat, etc., could be used for private consumption but the cash crops which they now cultivated could not be used for private consumption.
 As there was little sale of indigenous manufactures and limited exports, commodities accumulated and the flow of cash was restricted.
 Moreover, imports were severely affected by the Swadeshi movement and the boycott of foreign goods imposed by Indian Freedom Fighters.
 There was a deficiency of money in many places causing widespread poverty.

 In such a condition, the most recommended course of action is the devaluation of currency.
-Most countries afflicted by the Great Depressionsuch as Australia, New Zealand, Brazil and Denmark reduced the exchange value of their currencies.
+Most countries afflicted by the Great Depression such as Australia, New Zealand, Brazil and Denmark reduced the exchange value of their currencies.
 However, the British Raj rejected the idea.
 A recommended course of action to increase mobility of cash is rise of government expenditure.
 However, the Government was less interested in spending than accumulation.

 International trade

 International trade decreased a great deal.
 The imports fell by over 47% while the exports fell by over 49% between 1929 and 1932.
-Between 1928–29 and 1933–34, exports due to seaborne trade decreased by 55.75% to Rs.
-1.25 billion while imports decreased by 55.51% to Rs.
-2.02 billion.
+Between 1928–29 and 1933–34, exports due to seaborne trade decreased by 55.75% to ₹1.25 billion while imports decreased by 55.51% to ₹2.02 billion.

 Impact on the Railways

 Due to a decline in exports and imports, and thereby, in the transportation of goods, the railway revenues decreased exponentially.
 All the expenses for the years 1930–31 and 1931–32 were paid from the Railway Reserve Fund.
-There was a decrease of Rs.
-151 million in the railway revenues between 1930 and 1932.
+There was a decrease of ₹151 million in the railway revenues between 1930 and 1932.